jadamo/spherex_emu/docs/workflow.rst

 -------------------------

 This stage is where you decide what power spectrum model you want to emulate, and the corresponding parameter ranges it will be valid in.
-Assuming you have access to `ps_1loop`, we have provided a script in ``scripts/make_training_set_eft.py`` that will attempt to create a training set in the right format for you.
+Assuming you have access to ``ps_1loop``, we have provided a script in ``scripts/make_training_set_eft.py`` that will attempt to create a training set in the right format for you.

 If you are creating your own training set, the following are the required ingredients and format you should use:

+* Cosmology and survey parameters config files.
+We provide some example files in the ``configs`` directory.
 * Your data should be stored in `pk-training.npz`, `pk-validation.npz`, and `pk-testing.npz` files, each of which have:
     * a params array with shape ``[N, num_params]``.
     * a galaxy power spectrum array with shape ``[N, num_auto_plus_cross_spectra, num_redshift_bins, num_kbins, num_ells]``.